 Plaza 393 reflects a very common problem plaguing many developers owned parcels in a mixed development intended to be subdivided.
 When it was reported in the High Court, it attracted quite a bit of attention since a quick glance suggested that it runs contrary to the current statutory regime.
 Before I go further, the facts were:

-MC claimed against Ekuiti Setegap for outstanding service charges and sinking funds based on square feet basis.
+MC claimed against Ekuiti Setegap for outstanding service charges and sinking funds based on floor area (square feet basis).
 This was a claim before the Strata Management Act came into force.
-The claim went as early as 21.4.2008.
+The claim went in as early as 21.4.2008.
 Ekuti Setegap on the other hand contended that there was no outstanding since:

-- it has entered into an agreement (signed by the director of the company and the previous chairman of the MC) in determing the service charge payable; and
+- it has entered into an agreement (signed by the director of the company and the previous chairman of the MC) in determining the service charge payable; and

 - it is statute barred.

 It was also in evidence that the main reason in entering into an agreement with the MC was because Ekuiti Setegap had maintained the common area at its own costs and expenses and hence there is no need to contribute except for the agreed amount reflected in the agreement, which is a flat RM2,000.00 per month.

 The High Court:

 - Granted an order in favour of the MC although invoice was charged based on square feet basis;